ecki/docs.milagro.io-english/pairing-crypto-protocols.md

 The main problem is the existence of a **password file** on the server, which is commonly stolen and hacked, revealing most user passwords.

-The idea behind M-Pin is that each registered client is issued with a cryptographic identity based encryption key.
+The idea behind M-Pin is that each registered client is issued with a secret cryptographic key derived from their identity.
 They then prove to a server that they are in possession of this key using a zero-knowledge proof protocol, which can be extended to include authenticated key agreement.

 This protocol design eliminates the need for any information related to clients, or their keys, to be kept on the authentication server.

-Common to both Chow-Choo and M-Pin is that the keys are issued in fractions, not as whole keys, by the Distributed Trust Authorities.
-Only the clients, who receive the fractions from various D-TA's, will ever know the completed whole keys.
+Common to both Chow-Choo and M-Pin is that the keys are issued in shares, not as whole keys, by the Distributed Trust Authorities.
+Only the clients, who receive all of the shares from the D-TA's, will ever know the completed whole keys.

 Industry commentators have long advocated a multi-factor solution.
 The novel feature of M-Pin and Chow-Choo is that the cryptographic secrets issued to clients or peers may be safely split up into any number of independent factors.